NAWAK01/Windows-Keylogger/README.md

 # Windows-Keylogger-
-1000% FUD keylogger working on windows
+1000% FUD keylogger

+Detected by 0 Anti-Malware
+Working locally so no problems of connection

+Futures updates :
+Send periodically keylogs by email